 High-Level Benefits and a New Relationship

-EPCs using this model can offer their customers a high-quality product that typically costs 10% to 40% less than a project executed using the traditional model when including front-end engineering design and detailed engineering.
+EPCs using this model can offer their customers a high-quality product that typically costs 10 to 40 percent less than a project executed using the traditional model, even when including front-end engineering design and detailed engineering.

 These cost savings are from: